France: French Riviera - July 2014

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-The coral of tropical seas just has to behave itself.
-The bottom of the Mediterranean looks good, too.
-The flashy pink evidence at Port-Cros.
+The coral of the tropical seas has to be careful.
+The bottoms of the Mediterranean Sea are also very beautiful.
+The proof in flashy pink at Port-Cros.

 Memories of summer 2014: diving in Port-Cros